MichelSaremi/RPG-characters/README.md

 # RPG-characters

 In this console application you can choose between four characters/heroes/classes.
-These are: Warrior, Rogue, Ranger, Mage. each class can equip certain weapons and armor.
+These are: Warrior, Rogue, Ranger and Mage.
+Each class can equip certain weapons and armor.

 How to use the RPG character console application:
 (This assignment was completed using Eclipse).